TheOdinProject/curriculum/templates/TOPStyleGuide.md

 ### Exercises

-A group of exercises (If Applicable) for the student to complete in relation to the topic taught in the lesson.
+A group of exercises (If Applicable) for the learner to complete in relation to the topic taught in the lesson.

 ### Additional Resources